 Jody Hedlund’s novel appears to stay true to what I’ve since read about John Newton’s life, although she admits to altering some minor detail and creating a subplot involving smuggling.
 It’s an ugly story at times.
 There are brief passages of violence, references to dishonorable behavior, and descriptions of ill-treatment of slaves.
 And, although there are references to the lyrics of Amazing Grace, the writing of the song itself isn’t included since that happened many years later.

-Thank you to Bethany House for my complimentary copy of With You Always, which I received in exchange for my honest review.
+Thank you to Waterbrook and Blogging for Books for my complimentary copy of Newton and Polly, which I received in exchange for my honest review.

-Have you read With You Always?
+Have you read Newton and Polly?
 Do you plan to read it?
 Let me know your thoughts.

 Publisher: Waterbrook (an imprint of Penguin Random House)

 Publication Date: 20 September 2016